uglyog/clientside-haml-js/README.markdown

 There is also a production javascript code generator (productionjavascript) which will produce slightly faster functions at the cost of feedback while evaluating expressions.
 The main idea would be to use the standard generator while developing and then switch to the production one when your code is released.
+The production version will run about 25% faster, depending on browser (see [http://jsperf.com/eval-cost-in-templates/3], safari 6 was 5 times faster)

 # Client-side HAML API